mignaway/EpubReader/readme.md

 # EpubReader

 EpubReader is a open-source project made with [ElectronJS](https://www.electronjs.org/).
 Like the name says it's an application for reading ***.epub*** files, there are already a thousand of epub reader but their UI/UX it's really bad.
-I started this project for letting people read epub books in a nice way with a well made application.
+I started this project for letting people read epub books in a nice way with a well-made application.

+> **Warning** : This project is under development, you might experience an unwanted amount of bugs!

 ## Preview
 ***(Dashboard)***